aiidateam/aiida-core/docs/source/internals/repository.rst

 Such an index file is necessary once individual objects are packed into a smaller number of files, and to respect the *simplicity* requirement, a sqlite database was chosen, since it is serverless and efficient.
 The loose objects are concatenated in a random order, which is to say that the disk object store undertakes no effort to order objects according to their content size in any way, such as to align them with blocks on the file system, unlike some other key-value store solutions.
 Files of any size are treated equally and as such there is no optimization towards storing smaller files nor larger files.
-This is done intentionally because the disk object store is expected to be able to store files that are strongly heterogenous in size and as such can not make optimizations for a particular range of file sizes.
+This is done intentionally because the disk object store is expected to be able to store files that are strongly heterogeneous in size and as such can not make optimizations for a particular range of file sizes.

 Currently, the packing operation is seen as a maintenance operation, and therefore, unlike the writing of new *loose* objects, cannot be operated concurrently by multiple processes.
 Despite this current limitation, the packing mechanism satisfies the final *scalability* requirement.